zann1x/hello-world/src/markdown-pages/about.md

 **working student** *@ f&p gmbh* \
 feb 2020 - today *// selbitz, germany*

+- working as a web developer on one of the biggest german platforms

 **intern** *@ f&p gmbh* \
 sep 2019 - jan 2020 *// selbitz, germany*